-The Florida Atlantic University, College for Design and Social Inquiry, School of Architecture offers the following NAAB-accredited degree program: B. Arch.
+The Florida Atlantic University, College of Arts and Letters, School of Architecture offers the following NAAB-accredited degree program: B. Arch.
 (159 credits, undergraduate and graduate, as required).

 Download the accreditation report for the 2011 NAAB visit